 Other exciting news is our upcoming trip to Hawaii.
 We had planned a trip last March but had to cancel because Elin's seizures started one week prior to our vacation.
 So we were fortunate enough to be able to reschedule and we are headed off for two weeks in the middle of October.
 I can't express how much we all NEED this vacation and how insanely excited we are to be able to go for 2 whole weeks.
 Our first week there we are meeting our friends from Australia with their son Harry and the second week the Piskels (the Northshore house owners and our good friends) come with their daughter Lucy.
 So Anya will have two weeks with two of her closest friends and so will we.
 It will be amazing.

+The week of testing is officially over.
+She slept for her EEG, she slept for her BAER and she didn't have any seizures under sedation and her eye surgery was a success (so far).
 It was an early morning to make to Children's by 6:30 am to check in for surgery.
 Everything went smoothly, she was sedated successfully without incident and the surgery itself took about 45 minutes.
 We were able to leave by 11 with a tired but calm baby.
 Here eyes are red on the inside corners and will stay that way for two weeks or so as they gradually heal.
 Our ophthalmologist likened it to a bruise that takes time to heal.
 She was cranky and uncomfortable the remainder of the day on Thursday but it was nothing a little Motrin and some good naps couldn't help.
 Her eyes look amazing!
 It was surreal to have her open her eyes and look up at me for the first time after she came out of surgery.
 It was like looking at another baby almost.
 We are hoping that this one surgery does the trick.
 80% of the time one surgery is all it takes to adjust the problem.
 BUT kids with multiple disabilities are at an increased risk for multiple surgeries.
 At about the 6 week post-op mark we will have a pretty good idea whether she will be good to go or might need additional surgery down the road.
 Right now we are happy the surgery worked as far as we can tell and it went very smooth.

 The following day Elin had her BAER hearing test.
 I successfully sleep deprived her and she slept for the hour and half they needed to get the results.
 This is an amazing feat considering the girl wakes up when I walk down the hall most the time and the audiologist was messing with ear buds in her ears and loud sounds were being played.
 Unfortunately the results were less then stellar.
 Elin's hearing loss has progressed- (meaning it got worse) in both ears.
 We aren't ruling out the possibility of fluid in her inner ear causing some of the drop but we aren't sure if that is the cause.
 This is another blow to us.
 We really thought Elin's hearing was the same if not better then originally predicted given her uncanny ability to hear everything when her aids are out.
 I guess she really does tap into those other senses more then we can fathom.
 At this point we are applying for candidacy for a cochlear implant.
 We don't know if her hearing loss is severe enough yet but if it continues to drop we will be looking at options beyond hearing aids to assist her.